tictactrip/documentation/docs/book.md

 :::caution

-Fare selection is only available for Eurostar Thalys and SNCF brands on applicable journeys.
+Fare selection is only available for Eurostar, Thalys, iryo, ITALO, Renfe, and SNCF brands on applicable journeys.

 :::